flaneurette/Health-Library/Documents/Leisure/Summer-Tips/README.md

 ## UV Blocking Window Film

 UV-blocking window film can significantly reduce UV radiation entering through glass.
+This window film is **transparent** and blocks UV rays.
+Do not confuse this type of film with another type that blocks sunrays or mirror film.
+With UV window film you are able to have full view through windows.
+Be sure to check the film, it needs to have full UV blocking capabilities.

 ### Benefits
 - Blocks up to ~99% of UV radiation (even in autumn and winter!)